-Was she infact the Doctor’s “real” Granddaughter?
-Or did she just use this title for some other reason?
-Was it an inherited title from their Coal Hill School ruse, in An Unearthly Child?
+Was she infact – the Doctor’s ‘real’ granddaughter?
+Or, did she just use this title for some other reason?
+Was it an inherited title, from their Coalhill School exploits, in An Unearthly Child?

-What is clear about the young academically gifted Time Lord, was that from a character perspective; she was pretty much forgotten about from the off, with her teachers; Ian & Barbara taking centre-stage.
+What is clear, about the young (academically gifted) Time Lord, was that – from a character perspective; she was pretty much forgotten about from the off.
+With Susan’s teachers; Ian & Barbara – taking centre-stage.

-Ford finally dished the dirt in a 2013 interview : “I was a very good dancer and had been an acrobat.
+“I was a very good dancer and had been an acrobat.
 They told me Susan was going to be an Avengers-type girl – with all the kapow of that – plus she would have telepathic powers.
-She was going to be able to fly the Tardis as well as her grandfather and have the most extraordinary wardrobe.
+She was going to be able to fly the Tardis, as well as her grandfather and have the most extraordinary wardrobe.
 None of that happened.
 All my differentness was cut out.
 They made me wear horrible little trousers, not even funky jeans.
 Horrible little flat shoes.
 I don’t know why they did this to me.”
 Carol Ann Ford on Susan.
 2013

-Character Susan’s history following this point, is unclear.
-Due in some part, to no followup appearances (or explanations in the show, until the 20th Anniversary episode; The Five Doctors.
+Susan’s history following this point, is unclear.
+Due in some part, to no more follow-up appearances (or explanations in the show, until the 20th Anniversary episode; The Five Doctors.

-This seems strange considering that Susan was (apparently) the Doctor’s Granddaughter, which would have place her above all of the other companions, in importance – as close family.
+This seems strange, considering that Susan was (apparently) the Doctor’s family, which would have place Susan – above all of the other companions, in importance.

-It seems in some respects that some of the ideas coined during William Hartnell’s time, were then; directly or indirectly – written out of the show at later points, due to them conflicting with later accepted Who history.
+It seems in some respects, that some of the ideas coined during William Hartnell’s time, were then; directly or indirectly – written out of the show at later points; due to them conflicting with the evolving mythos the show was building.

-Susan naming the Tardis, the Doctor building the Tardis himself, the pair being time-renegades from the 49th century – amongst others; as the accepted Gallifrey back-lore began to take shape around the end of season 7.
+Susan, naming the Tardis, herself.
+The Doctor building the Tardis himself.
+The pair being time-renegades from the 49th century – amongst others.
+As the accepted Gallifrey back-lore began to take shape, around the end of season 7.
 These ideas, were largely abandoned.

-Maybe Susan as a family member of the Doctor was also written out, as a result.
-It seemed an uncomfortable back strand to the Doctor’s personality; that he had gone and left his Granddaughter in time and space somewhere and never seemed bothered in returning to retrieve – or even visit her.
+Maybe Susan – as a family member of the Doctor, was also written out.
+It seemed an uncomfortable facet, to the Doctor’s personality.
+That the Doctor had gone and left his granddaughter in space-and-time somewhere and never seemed bothered, in returning to retrieve; or even visit her.

-And when a much older Susan did make a reappearance in The Five Doctors alongside Richard Hurndell’s First Doctor, there was no mention of Susan’s life – post Tardis.
-It was pretty much never mentioned.
+And when a much older Susan, did make a reappearance in The Five Doctors; alongside Richard Hurndell’s First Doctor.
+There was no mention of Susan’s life – post Tardis.
+It was pretty much never mentioned again.

-What’s clear is that Susan, as a character in the Who universe was jinxed from the beginning.
-As to delve into her background too readily, would have started to unlock aspects of the Who family tree.
+What is clear is that Susan, as a character in the Doctor Who universe; was jinxed from the beginning.
+As to delve into her background – too readily, would have started to unlock aspects of the Doctor’s own family tree.

-Aspects which for a mysterious travelling Time Lord whose real name we don’t even know, is pretty much better off left uncovered.
+Aspects, which for a mysterious travelling Time Lord (whose real name we don’t even know), are pretty much better left, uncovered.